codeceptjs/CodeceptJS/docs/visual.md

 Depending of your configuration this test will fail if no baseline exists and log the link to the image to accept or automatically accept the first run as baseline.
 > You can accept the first image as baseline automatically via ```autoBaseline: true``` _default is false_

+### Q & A

+Q: Will this package supports Fullpagescreenshot?
+A: Yes - Only with Puppeteer.